-Your last family get together was discouraging.
-It wasn’t because your family was having a difficult time getting along.
-No, the source of the frustration was simple: it was loud, and you couldn’t hear a thing.
-So you didn’t get the details about Nancy’s promotion, and you didn’t have an opportunity to ask about Jay’s new puppy.
-The whole experience was incredibly aggravating.
-For the most part, you blame the acoustics.
-But you’re also willing to admit that your hearing might be starting to go.
+The last time you had dinner with your family was a difficult experience.
+It wasn’t because your family was having a hard time getting along.
+The problem was the noise, which was making it hard to hear anything.
+So you didn’t get the details about Judy’s promotion, and you didn’t have an opportunity to ask about Todd’s new puppy.
+It was irritating.
+You feel like the room’s acoustics played a big part.
+But you can’t totally discount the possibility that perhaps your hearing is starting to go bad.

-It isn’t typically recommended to try to self diagnose hearing loss because it generally isn’t possible.
+It can be incredibly difficult to self-diagnose hearing loss (that’s why, generally, it’s not recommended).
 But you should keep your eye out for some early warning signs.
-If some of these warning signs appear, it’s most likely time to get your hearing checked.
+If some of these warning signs develop, it’s most likely time to get your hearing checked.

-Here are some of the warning signs of hearing loss:
+Here are a few of the warning signs of hearing loss:

-- Certain sounds seem so loud that they’re unbearable.
-It’s one of the more uncommon early warning signs linked to hearing loss, but hyperacusis is common enough that you may find yourself encountering its symptoms.
-If particular sounds become intolerably loud (especially if the issue doesn’t resolve itself in short order), that could be an early hearing loss symptom.
+Certain sounds seem so loud that they’re intolerable.
+This early warning sign is less common, but hyperacusis is common enough that you might find yourself encountering its symptoms.
+If specific sounds become unbearably loud (especially if the issue doesn’t resolve itself in short order), that could be an early hearing loss symptom.

-No matter how many of these early warning signs you may encounter, there’s really only one way to recognize, with certainty, whether your hearing is fading: get a hearing test.
+No matter how many of these early warning signs you might experience, there’s really only one way to know, with certainty, whether your hearing is going bad: get a hearing test.

-This will make your next family get together a lot easier and more enjoyable.
+This means your next family gathering can be a great deal more enjoyable.